AdrianoArmen/adrianos-day-planner-5/README.md

  ## Mock-Up

-The following animation demonstrates the application functionality:
+The following animation demonstrates the application desired functionality:

 ![A user clicks on slots on the color-coded calendar and edits the events.](./assets/img/05-third-party-apis-homework-demo.gif)